NexPlayer/Android-SDK/advanced.md

 This doesn’t work if NexPlayer™ is stopped or if the stream doesn’t support seeking, but does work if NexPlayer™ is playing or paused.

-This method behaves in the same way as the method seek(int msec, boolean exact) with the second parameter, exact, set totrue.
-In other words, NexPlayer™ will seek exactly to the time specified bymsec(milliseconds).
+This method behaves in the same way as the method seek (int msec, boolean exact) with the second parameter, exact, set to true.
+In other words, NexPlayer™ will seek exactly to the time specified by msec (milliseconds).

 **Parameters**